WebOfTrustInfo/verifiable-news/sketchpad.md

     GsutPTLzvueMWmFhwYmfIFpbBu95t501+rSLHIEuujM/+PXr9Cky6Ed+W3JT24="
   }
 ```
-A template may also indicate a list of its variables and the schema acceptable per variable.
+A template may also describe its data model, indicating a list of variables and the schema acceptable per variable.

 Utilization of templates involves referencing a specific template and providing a data model:
 ```json